Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty

-We now focus on a different variation of the algorithm, where the nominal model $\theta^k$ is explicitly incorporated in the dynamics of the MPC at iteration $k$.
-This approach, known as certainty equivalence, leverages the most plausible model available at each iteration and it has a rich history in the control systems literature \cite{bar2003dual}.
+We assume here that the nominal model $\theta^k$ is explicitly incorporated in the dynamics of the MPC at each iteration $k$ (see \cref{fig:update_loop_ce}).
+This approach, known as certainty equivalence, leverages the most plausible model available at each iteration and has a rich history in the control systems literature \cite{bar2003dual}.
 In contrast to the approach described in \cref{section:pform,section:pref}, where the model used in the MPC is part of the tunable parameter $p$, certainty equivalence reduces the dimension of $p$, thereby improving computational efficiency and tuning effort.
-While the computational improvement has obvious advantages, especially for real-time applications, it comes at a cost: by constraining the model, we lose degrees of freedom that could potentially enhance performance.
+On the other hand, by constraining the model, we lose degrees of freedom that could potentially enhance performance.

 For each iteration, the closed-loop dynamics are given by